ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Error Handling:
-: If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service can either return an error, or stall the UUID generator until the system clock catches up, and MUST NOT return knowingly duplicate values due to counter rollover.
+: If a system overruns the generator by requesting too many UUIDs within a single system time interval, the UUID service can return an error, or stall the UUID generator until the system clock catches up, and MUST NOT return knowingly duplicate values due to counter rollover.